 John, the fourth of eight children, was born in Seattle, Washington, and grew up in various cities throughout the great states of Washington, Ohio, Michigan, and Mississippi.
 He earned a Bachelor’s degree in Philosophy at Providence College, graduating with honors from the Liberal Arts Honors Program.
-John is a loyal Seattle Mariners baseball fan and now resides in Washington, D.C., without pets.
+John is a staunchly loyal Seattle Mariners baseball fan and now resides in Washington, DC, with his wonderful wife.

 Scott Thompson, Chief Financial Officer

 Scott Thompson grew up in a small rural town in Connecticut where cows outnumber people.
 He graduated Providence College in 2014 with a Bachelor of Arts degree in Theology and a Bachelor of Science degree in Finance.
 Who says you can’t serve both God and mammon? (cf. Mt 6:24) While attending Providence College, Scott met his beautiful wife, Emily, and the two now reside in the Providence area, with their daughter.
 Scott is employed by Bank of America.
 He enjoys Gregorian Chant, books he can’t fully understand (i.e. the Summa), and Irish whiskey.

 George Clarke, Director of Marketing

 Ryan C. McKenna, Counsel